Ben has a life-long fascination with animals. Whether they crawl, run, fly, swim or slither, his interest in them never ceases.

-The Karabak horse is from the Caucasian districts in Azerbaijan.
+The Karabakh horse is from the Caucasian districts in Azerbaijan.
 This breed is mainly Arabian in confirmation.

-They tend to have a golden color that is unique to this horse breed.
-It is considered a beautiful horse by many observers, noted for their speed and good temperament.
+They tend to have a golden color unique to this horse breed.
+Many observers consider the Karabakh a beautiful horse, noted for their speed and good temperament.

 Unfortunately, this is a rare breed with diminishing numbers.

 Color: Chestnut or bay, but with a characteristic golden tint.